martina665/PythonR-/README.md

 #------------------------------------------------------------

-Since from the graphs above we can not properly see anything, we create another plot sublotting 9 different graphs for 9 different cities, again with the evolution of temperatures through 7 days.
-Before that, we create a sub-dataset containing only the observations relatives to each of the 9 cities:
+Since from the graphs above we can not properly see anything, we created another plot sublotting 9 different graphs for 9 different cities, again with the evolution of temperatures through 7 days.
+Before that, we created a sub-dataset containing only the observations relatives to each of the 9 cities:

         Rome = forecast[forecast["city"]=="Rome"]
         Paris = forecast[forecast["city"]=="Parigi"]